 - I’m going to buy SHOP coverage.
 When can I enroll?

 - I want to buy SHOP coverage.
 Can my employees pick their own plan?

-- I’m interested in SHOP coverage but there aren’t any participating insurers in my area (or there’s only one insurer participating but I don’t like them).
+- I’m interested in SHOP coverage but there aren’t any participating insurers in my area.
 Can I still get SHOP coverage, and can I still get the tax credit?